pirsarandib/sql_project_data_jobs/README.md

 ### 4. What Are the Top Paying Skills for Data Analysts?
-**Insights:** The skills listed in this query are those that offer the highest compensation, indicating their premium value in the job market.
+The skills listed in this query are those that offer the highest compensation, indicating their premium value in the job market.

 ```sql
 SELECT